openmrs/openmrs-esm-core/README.md

 #### Once it's working

-Please note that this will result in entries being added to the package.json file in the `resolutions` field.
-These changes must be undone before creating your PR, which you can do by running `yarn unlink --all` in the patient chart repo.
+Please note that any of these techniques will modify the `package.json` file.
+These changes must be undone before creating your PR.
+If you used `yarn link`, you can undo these changes by running `yarn unlink --all` in the patient chart repo.

-Check your work by adding a `console.log` at the top level of a file you're working on in `esm-api`.

 ### Version and release